AppliedRecognition/Ver-ID-UI-iOS/README.md

 1. The **VerIDUI.xcworkspace** should now be open in **Xcode**.
 1. You can now build and run the **Ver-ID Sample** target on your iOS device.

-## Adding Ver-ID into your own project
+## Adding Ver-ID to your own project

 1. [Request an API secret](https://dev.ver-id.com/admin/register) for your app.
 We will need your app's bundle ID.
 1. Add the following entry in your app's **Info.plist** substituting `[API secret]` for the API secret obtained in step 1: